cmdcolin/oddgenes/README.md

 "How and when organisms edit their own genomes" https://www.nature.com/articles/s41588-025-02230-1

-Programmed DNA elimination, VDJ recombination, CRISPR, germline restricted chromosomes, and more are examples of self-editing
+Programmed DNA elimination, VDJ recombination, CRISPR, germline restricted chromosomes, and more are examples of self-editing (quote from article: "Notable examples include the somatic diversification of immunoglobulin genes, which is the foundation of the vertebrate immune system, and natural CRISPR spacer arrays in bacteria, which recognize and cleave foreign DNA")

 ## Germline-restricted chromosomes

 "Germline-restricted chromosomes (GRCs) are accessory chromosomes that occur only in germ cells.
 They are eliminated from somatic cells through programmed DNA elimination during embryo development.
 GRCs have been observed in several unrelated animal taxa and show peculiar modes of non-Mendelian inheritance and within-individual elimination. "

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9508068/